Daughters of Satan

-Daughters of Satan is a 1972 American horror film directed by Hollingsworth Morse and written by John C. Higgins.
+Daughters of Satan is a 1972 American-Philippine horror film directed by Hollingsworth Morse and written by John C. Higgins.
 The film stars Tom Selleck, Barra Grant, Tani Guthrie, Paraluman, Vic Silayan and Vic Díaz.
 The film was released by United Artists in the fall of 1972, screening as a double feature with Superbeast.

 Plot

 In Manila, Philippines, the dominatrix leader of a coven of Satanic witches tortures a member who has strayed from them.
 Meanwhile, American museum curator James Robertson visits Carlos Ching's antiques store under the pretext of purchasing a painting for a museum.
 While in the shop, James encounters a painting from 1592 depicting conquistadors burning three women and a dog at the stake—he is taken aback when he notices that one of the women bears a striking resemblance to his wife, Chris.
 James purchases the painting, and finds Chris highly disturbed by it.
 She remarks the name of the coven depicted in it—the Duarte coven—and also knows the year the executions took place, but cannot recall where she learned of it.

 The following day, Chris is approached by a dog that resembles that in the painting, and which bears a collar with the name Nicodemus.
 James later notices the dog has mysteriously faded from the painting.
 Shortly after, a woman named Juana Rios stops by the home, claiming to be responding to a housekeeper advertisement, though Chris informs her they did not place one.
 Juana glimpses the painting in the living room, and she and Chris both notice that Juana also resembles one of the women depicted in it.
 A frightened Chris asks Juana to leave, but Juana insists on staying to help Chris fulfill her "destiny" before presenting her with an antique dagger.
 After Juana takes on housekeeping duties for the Robertsons, James notices that a second figure—this time one of the three witches-has disappeared from the painting.

 James visits the address on Nicodemus's collar, which he finds to be a mortuary.
 The man working there directs James to the address of Carlos's antique store; as Jim exits the mortuary, he fails to notice a coffin being prepared with his name, as well as the corpse of the woman tortured by the coven.
 Upon entering Carlos's store, James finds Carlos dead, a dagger in his heart, and is attacked by an unknown man, but manages to elude him.
 The incident prompts James to visit Dr. Dangal, a psychiatrist.
 During their visit, one of Dangal's other patients, Kitty—the dominatrix coven leader—rambling about being forced to do evil things.
 After she leaves, James remarks that she resembles the third woman in the painting.